 4. Restructuring Thought Patterns: We’ll work towards alternative, more balanced, and rational ways of thinking.
 This process is often referred to as cognitive restructuring.
 The aim is to replace irrational or negative thought patterns with healthier, more adaptive ones.

 5. Behavioral Techniques: In addition to addressing thoughts, CBT also focuses on behaviors.
 You’ll learn to identify behaviors contributing to your difficulties and develop strategies to modify them.
 This might involve practicing new coping skills, facing feared situations gradually (exposure therapy), or implementing behavioral experiments.
+You’ll also learn “behavioral activation,” or what activities you can add to your daily routine to make you happier.

 6. Homework Assignments: I often given homework assignments between sessions.
 These assignments might involve practicing new skills, challenging negative thoughts, or engaging in exposure exercises.
 Homework reinforces the learning process and helps you apply what you’ve learned in real-life situations.